rstraubecisco/SXO-workflows/README.md

 Steps:
 - Select your Target
 - Run the workflow
-- Enter required input for workflow execution (API token, recipients, organization name)
+- Enter required input for workflow execution (API token, email recipients, organization name)
 - Workflow collects the data
 - Workflow replaces tags in HTTP Email body with data
 - Send Email report to recipients

+# Umbrella DNS - Blocks 2 Email notifications POC Report

+This Cisco XDR Automation workflow is intended to be scheduled to run frequently (hourly).
+It searches for blocks caused by security categories since the last schedule interval.
+If it finds blocks then it sends a report via Email to a list of recipients.

+Target Group: not required
+Targets: create a Target (HTTP Endpoint) with your API base URL

+Steps:
+- Select your Target
+- Run the workflow
+- Workflow collects the security blocks
+- Workflow sends Email report to recipients